 Harness charges 2.25% of the customer’s annual cloud spend in the Team plan.
 In the Enterprise plan, the company charges 2.50% of yearly cloud expenses.
 Both premium plans provide custom dashboards, SLA, and increased security and governance options.

 Both Harness and CAST AI are excellent cloud cost management platforms that improve cost visibility, allocation, monitoring, and optimization.

-While Harness offers in-depth recommendations and a limited number of automation features, CAST AI provides teams with a number of handy automation features that guarantee cost savings and streamline work with Kubernetes.
+While Harness offers in-depth recommendations and limited automation, CAST AI provides teams with many handy features that guarantee cost savings and streamline work with Kubernetes.

-The comprehensive automation features, unique multi cloud functionality, and cloud native architecture position CAST AI as the top cloud cost optimization platform.
+The comprehensive automation, cost monitoring, and cloud-native architecture position CAST AI as the top cloud cost optimization platform.